How to Make Perfect Pickled Eggs and My Two BEST Recipes for Pink & Yellow Pickled Eggs (Adventure #1 in Preserving Eggs)

-Note: There are affiliate links scattered throughout this article, and if you happen to click through and make any kind of purchase, I will receive a very small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead--Heidi
+Note: There are affiliate links scattered throughout this article, and if you happen to click through and make any kind of purchase, I may earn a very small commission at no extra cost to you.

 General Directions for Making Pickled Eggs

 Ingredients for Pickled Eggs

 I have so many eggs, but you should be able to get about a dozen eggs in a quart size Mason jar, maybe more.
 I'm estimating here, so if I'm off a bit, please forgive me.
 I usually use a half-gallon or even a gallon jar when I'm pickling eggs, and I can get a LOT in those!

 You can use plain white vinegar or apple cider vinegar.
 I make my own apple cider vinegar, but for pickling eggs, I use Bragg's raw apple cider vinegar because I have no way of testing the acidity of my own vinegar.
 I like to use 5% because it's the acidity you want for these eggs.

 I don't really measure my salt, but I use an estimated 1/2 tablespoon per quart of pickled eggs.
 The salt just makes everything taste better, and I think it enhances the pickling process.